-How do I buy life insurance for my child?
+How do I buy child life insurance plans?

 - May cover multiple children.
 Depending on the insurance provider, you may be able to secure coverage for multiple children.

 - No medical exam.
-Your child will likely not be subject to any sort of medical exam.
+Your child likely won’t have to take a medical exam to get coverage.

 - Conversion to a permanent plan.
-Child mortality rates are low in the US — a young child’s odds of passing away within the next 20 years is a less than 1% — so it’s incredibly likely your child will outlive a rider you purchase.
-Some providers account for this and allow for the coverage to convert to a permanent plan once your term ends or the child reaches a certain age.
+Some providers allow for the child life coverage to convert to a permanent plan once your term child protection rider ends or the child reaches a certain age.

 - Savings opportunity.
 Similarly to the conversion, insurance providers may offer the ability to use the rider as a type of savings for college in the event that the plan is outlived.

 - Value.
-Often times the college-savings component doesn’t include any sort of interest.
-As such, it may not be the most effective savings tool.
+The college-savings component doesn’t usually include any sort of interest, so it may not be the best savings account investment.

 - Coverage amounts.
 You’ll likely only find small coverage amounts, usually up to $50,000.
-Your child may be able to purchase additional coverage after a certain age, but that is another factor that depends on the insurer.
+Your child may be able to purchase additional coverage after a certain age, but that will depend on the insurer.

 - Age restrictions.
 You may be faced with an age restriction for either yourself or your child.
-Check with any providers you’re comparing to confirm if the minimum age is being met and the maximum is not being exceeded.
+Check with each company you’re comparing to confirm what the minimum and maximum age requirements are.

 - Eligibility.
-Though there are often no medical exams, your child may still not qualify for coverage.
-It’s important to carefully read over any underwriting criteria and speak with the insurance provider to confirm your child’s eligibility.
+Though there are often no medical exams, it’s important to carefully read over any underwriting criteria and speak with the insurance provider to confirm your child’s eligibility.

 What are alternatives to life insurance for my child?

 Life insurance isn’t the only way to help your child financially or build a contingency fund.
-All three of these alternatives are likely to provide you with some amount of interest on your money:
+You can start investing for your child’s future with a:

 - 529 savings plan.
 A 529 plan is an account that allows you to save for your child’s education costs.
 The account is tax-advantaged and has an age limit, but funds can be used for qualifying education expenditures.
 Tuition, dorm costs and supplies are just a few costs that you may be able to use the funds for.